 Under certain conditions, foreign university graduates are allowed to stay in the Netherlands for a period of one year to find a job as a knowledge migrant after completing their studies in the Netherlands or abroad.
 Before that year ends, they must have entered into an employment contract.
-The minimum income that is required in this situation amounts to € 2,543 gross in cash per month, excluding holiday allowance (amount 2022).
-Income in kind and variable salary components (bonuses) are not taken into consideration for the above salary-standard tests.
+Also in this situation, a minimum salary test is applicable, albeit that the threshold is somewhat lower.
+Income in kind and variable salary components (bonuses) are not taken into consideration for the salary-standard tests.